 Molybdenum and related alloys (TZM, MoLa, HCT)

 Elmet Technologies is the leading North American manufacturer of pure molybdenum metal.
-Our products are manufactured in the United States at our Lewiston, Maine and Covington, Georgia facilities.
+Our products are manufactured in the United States at our Lewiston, Maine facility.
 Elmet’s fully-integrated manufacturing starts with metal powder production through the reduction of molybdenum oxide to produce high purity molybdenum metal powder.
 We then utilize powder metallurgy processes to press and sinter ingots, then roll, swage, and draw the metal into fully-dense flat or round mill products.
-Rod, sheet, plate, foil, and wire mill products are either sold or used to feed our industry leading fabrication and machining services.
-Fully integrated manufacturing enables Elmet to control and tailor material properties like ductility, tensile strength, hardness, grain size and others to meet specific application requirements.
+Rod, sheet, plate, foil, and wire mill products are either sold or used to feed our industry-leading fabrication and machining services.
+Fully integrated manufacturing enables Elmet to control and tailor material properties like ductility, tensile strength, hardness, grain size, and others to meet specific application requirements.
 Elmet maintains ISO9001 and AS9100 certified quality management systems.

 Our Molybdenum products are available in following types: